FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/10-Content Mix/10-Slide_Deck_preparation.md

 ## Summary

+In this unit we have learned the basics of Markdown, while continuing on our journey working with the Obsidian and GitHub desktop tools.
+We have put to use the previously discussed Markdown syntax by creating our very own learning unit along with all of the supporting content that this entails: we wrote a learning plan, defined objectives, assessments, and activities.
+We also reused existing learning content, adapting it to the FAIR-by-Design templates, and published it as part of the Git book.
+We also discussed new tools which can be used for creating presentations that can be used to showcase the key points of a learning unit to a given audience.

-The slide deck is an important tool for instructor led learning.
-Its content should enrich the learning experience of the learners that follow the training.
+Slide decks are an important tool for instructor led learning.
+Their content should enrich the learning experience of the learners that follow the training.
 To improve reuse use an open file format for the slide deck such as Power Point pptx, Quarto qmd or similar.
 The structure of the slide deck should follow the HUNTER model.

 ## Suggested Reading

 - [Blog of the Presentation Training Institute](https://www.presentationtraininginstitute.com/blog/)
 - [Quarto Guide - Presentations](https://quarto.org/docs/presentations/)
 - [Marp - Markdown Presentation Ecosystem](https://marp.app/)